How to create a missing sidewalk map in QGIS

 - In QGIS, use "Layer: Add Layer: New Vector Layer" to load each map layer.

 - In QQIS, use "Vector: Geoprocessing Tools: Buffer" and select the sidewalk layer.
 Buffer it out 50 feet converted to degrees.
-For Bloomington, Indiana, the calculation was: (1/364160.86)*50

 - In QGIS, use "Vector: Geoprocessing Tools: Difference", select the road layer as the Input layer and the buffered sidewalk layer as the overlay.